ArbitrumFoundation/governance/src/gov-action-contracts/glamsterdam/README.md

 ## Testing

-Run the full suite, including the gate tests under Amsterdam:
+The default EVM version in `foundry.toml` is Amsterdam.
+Run the full suite with:

 ```
 make test